Joan Levy Hepburn has been making art and music since early childhood.

-Joan’s musical career has evolved to include playing cello.
+Joan’s musical career also includes playing cello.
 The “Streams” series is augmented by a soundtrack of her cello music and natural biophony of sounds recorded in the nature preserve at her studio in Connecticut.
 She began playing electric guitar in 2010 with Joe Bouchard, and they started performing together.

 In 2015, Joan and Joe collaborated with CT Ballet to create “The Pool of Memory,” a ballet performance based on Joan’s painting about Mnemosyne and Zeus procreating the Muses.
 Joan provided the 40’ stage backdrop and costumes, and Joe and musician friend Kevin O’Neil composed the music for the CT Ballet choreography.